2 Strategies That Beat The S&P 500 While Quality And Value Underperformed

 Of all 11 variants, "growth at a reasonable price" (GARP) is my preferred way to avoid overpaying for growth.
 Low AUM in GARP ETFs indicates this isn't a "crowded" idea.

-Of the dozens of ETFs that "remix" the S&P 500 index to try and earn higher returns and/or reduce risk, Invesco Ltd (IVZ) seems to have the most comprehensive line up of their S&P 500 variant ETFs having 10-year-plus track records.
+Of the dozens of ETFs that "remix" the S&P 500 index to try and earn higher returns and/or reduce risk, Invesco Ltd. (IVZ) seems to have the most comprehensive line up of their S&P 500 variant ETFs having 10-year-plus track records.
 In this article, I wanted to take a quick look at how some of these tilts on America's favorite index have performed relative to the baseline SPDR S&P 500 ETF Trust (SPY), and consider how investors can best deviate from S&P 500 index funds in these directions.
 Some of these ETFs hold all or most of the S&P 500 components with slightly different weights, while others hold more limited portfolios of only 50-100 S&P 500 components with top scores in specific criteria.
 It has surprised me to see which common-sense criteria have resulted in some of these funds outperforming and others underperforming SPY over the past over the past 8-17 years.
 More importantly, identifying how these tilts performed under different market conditions should help us think about how we want to tilt or filter our portfolios going forward.

 #1: Equal Weighting Has Outperformed The S&P 500